Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Creating_a_Redux_store_with_createStore_function.md

 ==The `<Provider>` component makes the Redux store available to any nested components that need to access the Redux data.== Since any React component in a React Redux app can be connected to the store, most applications will render a `<Provider>` at the top level, with the entire app’s component tree inside of it.

-> **Note**: To provide our Redux store to the React app, we typically go into the `index.js` file, where we rendered the entire app, so to the highest level we can go in our React application, to the top of our component tree.
+> **NOTE**: To provide our Redux store to the React app, we typically go into the `index.js` file, where we rendered the entire app, so to the highest level we can go in our React application, to the top of our component tree.
 >
 > ![Redux4](../../img/Redux4.jpg)

 ### Get access to the Redux store and subscribe a React component to it with the help of `useSelector` hook

-To get access to our Redux store and to the data in there, we need to import from 'react-redux' library a custom React Hook made by the React Redux team that is called `useSelector` hook.
+To get access to our Redux store and to the data in there, we need to import from 'react-redux' library a custom React Hook made by the React Redux team, that is called `useSelector` hook.

-> **Note**: There also is `useStore` hook, which we could use as well, which gives us direct access to the Redux store, but ==`useSelector` is a bit more convenient to use because that allows us to then automatically **select a part of our state managed by the Redux store**==.
+> **Note**: There also is a `useStore` hook, which we could use as well, which gives us direct access to the Redux store, but ==`useSelector` is a bit more convenient to use, because that allows us to then automatically **select a part of our state managed by the Redux store**==.

 ==`useSelector` need a function as an argument==, a function which will be executed by Redux, ==a function which determines which piece of data we wanna extract from our Redux store==.

-> **Note**: At this moment we have a very simple state, a single JavaScript object that contains only the `counter` property, but in bigger applications you will have more complex states with tons of different properties, maybe nested objects and arrays, and therefore being able to just get just a tiny part of that overall state object in a easy way is worth a lot.
+> **NOTE**: At this moment we have a very simple state, a single JavaScript object that contains only the `counter` property, but in bigger applications you will have more complex states with tons of different properties, maybe nested objects and arrays, and therefore being able to just get just a tiny part of that overall state object in a easy way is worth a lot.

 The function passed as argument to `useSelector` we'll receive the state managed by Redux, and then we return the part of the state which you wanna extract: